Kareem-Ataam/Bash-Scripting/README.md

 ```

 ## disk_space_monitor.sh
-This script checks the avilable disk space on a filesystem you specify and if it's below a threshold (you specify) it will give an alert
+This script checks the available disk space on a filesystem you specify and if it's below a threshold (you specify) it will give an alert

-Positional paramters: It takes two parameters 1->the file system 2->threshold(MB)
+Positional parameters: It takes two parameters 1->the file system 2->threshold(MB)

 Example running the script:
 ```